pyta-uoft/website/index.md

 ### Too many format args (E1305) {#E1305}

-This error occurs when you use the `format` method on a string, but call it with more arguments than the number of `{}` in the string.
+This error occurs when we use the `format` method on a string, but call it with more arguments than the number of `{}` in the string.

 ~~~~ {include="E1305_too_many_format_args"}